To top

 The IOWSCP provides a free, multi-agency, learning and development programme for professionals who work with children and families on the Isle of Wight.
 The programme is funded by the Partnership.

-These multi-agency learning opportunities bring professionals together to develop knowledge and skills and are designed to complement in-house training.
+These multi-agency learning opportunities bring professionals together to develop knowledge and skills and are designed to complement single-agency training.
 They include virtual events and courses, webinars, workshops and eLearning.

 All organisations working with children and families are responsible for ensuring that their staff and volunteers are confident and competent in carrying out their responsibilities for safeguarding children.
 Staff should have access to appropriate development opportunities to ensure they have the knowledge and skills to identify and respond to abuse and neglect.